strimzi/proposals/046-analyse-broker-metrics-before-rolling-kafka.md

  }
 }
 ```
 The `recovery` field is optional and is only included if the `brokerState` is `2`.
-Otherwise it would look like this:
+Otherwise return HTTP 200 (OK) with a body JSON response without this field, for example:
 ```
 {
  "brokerState": 3,